skydiver/newton-cache/README.md

 # node-cache

-Small, dependency-free in-memory cache with optional TTL for each entry.
+Small, dependency-free file-based cache that stores entries as plain text files under a tmp directory.
 Ships as an ES module with TypeScript typings.

 ## Install